Our top travel tips

 Check the expiry date of your passport before you travel.
 Some countries won't let you enter unless your passport is valid for six months from when you plan to leave that country.

-- In most cases, a tourist visa does not allow you to work in a foreign country, including voluntary or unpaid work.
+- In most cases, tourist visas don't allow you to work in a foreign country, including voluntary or unpaid work.

-- The conditions and expiry dates of visas and entry permits must be strictly adhered to.
+- Visas and entry permit conditions and expiry dates must be strictly followed.
 In some countries, visa overstay can lead to arrest.

 - Visa scams are common.
-Check the travel advice on Smartraveller for the correct links, or contact the embassy, consulate or high commission of the country you plan to visit.
+Check the Smartraveller travel advice for the correct links, or contact the embassy of the countries you plan to visit.

 - DFAT in Australia and Australian missions overseas cannot help you arrange visas or work and residency permits for other countries.